 Activation of ERG potassium channels disrupts gamma oscillations in the auditory cortex.

+(names)

-Gamma oscillations have been observed in the hippocampus and in the neocortex during active behavior; they are believed to coordinate sensory processing and contribute to cognitive function.
-It has been shown that patients with schizophrenia have disturbed gamma oscillations; anti-psychotics block specific potassium channels that alter the release of dopamine.
-Even though gamma oscillations are widely observed, their mechanisms are still not fully understood.
+Oscillations in the gamma band frequency have been observed in the hippocampus and the neocortex during active behavior; they are believed to coordinate sensory processing and contribute to cognitive function.
+It has been shown that patients with schizophrenia have disturbed gamma oscillations.
+Even though gamma oscillations are widely observed, the synaptic mechanisms contributing to their rise are still not fully understood, but a number of neurotransmission pathways have been implicated.

-Interneurons are believed to play an important role in the generation of gamma oscillations; GABA-mediated inhibition is required for the generation of gamma oscillations (Bartos, Vida, & Jonas, 2007).
-Interneurons within the hippocampus activate metabotropic glutamate receptors (mGluRs) and kainate receptors.
-A recent study showed that ether-a-go-go (ERG) potassium channels are expressed in fast spiking (FS) interneurons within the cortex (Saganich, Machado & Rudy, 2001).
+Release of GABAhas been shown to be necessary for the generation of gamma oscillations (Bartos et al. 2007).
+Hippocampal interneurons express metabotropic glutamate and ionotropic kainate receptors.
+Anti-psychotics block specific potassium channels that alter the release of dopamine.
+A recent study showed that ether-a-go-go (ERG) potassium channels are expressed in fast spiking (FS) interneurons in the cortex (Saganich et al. 2001).
 This study will focus on finding a parallel between the findings in the hippocampus and the auditory cortex.
-We will be using kainate to chemically induce gamma oscillations in the auditory cortex and apply a K+ channel modulator/agonist, to silence the FS interneurons.
+We will be using kainate to chemically induce gamma oscillations in the auditory cortex and apply a K+ channel modulator/agonist to silence the FS interneurons.
 By activating the FS interneurons, we will be able to determine if we can successfully interfere with the gamma oscillation.